Best lightweight wheels: Shallow wheels for climbing and accelerating fast

 Of course, all else being equal, a lighter wheelset will be faster, but 'all else' is never equal.
 Reducing weight will usually come at the expense of something else.
 That could be depth, strength, or even compatibility with tyres.

 Take a moment to consider your requirement for aerodynamics.
-If you're only ever riding along on the flats, then a lightweight pair of wheels will ultimately be slower than a heavier, more aerodynamic pair.
+If you're only ever riding along on the flat, then a lightweight pair of wheels will ultimately be slower than a heavier, more aerodynamic pair.

 Are disc brakes heavier than rim brakes?

-Despite their surge in popularity, and the many benefits that come with them, disc brakes are indeed heavier than rim brakes, so if you're a weight weenie trying to keep your setup as miniscule as possible, you might want to bear this in mind.
+Despite their surge in popularity, and the many benefits that come with them, disc brakes are indeed heavier than rim brakes, so if you're a weight weenie trying to keep your setup as minuscule as possible, you might want to bear this in mind.

 Of course, if you only have one bike to work with, then that will already dictate which type of braking system you'll be using.
 A disc-brake wheelset won't work with a rim-brake frame and vice versa.
 When choosing the best lightweight wheels for your bike, you'll need to ensure you get the correct braking type.